Kingston Brass Faucets Review & Rating Updated: 08/05/22

 The information provided about the company's faucets is extensive including .pdf downloads of specification sheets, installation instructions, and a parts diagram.
 Faucets can be displayed in all of their available finishes, a feature you don't see on many faucet websites, and a boon to visualizing the faucet in the customer's finish choice.

-But, while extensive, the information about each faucet was not sufficient for a well-informed buying decision.
+But, while extensive, the information about each faucet is not sufficient for a well-informed buying decision.

 The listing usually discloses the faucet's flow rate, basic dimensions, primary material (usually brass), type (but not source) of its cartridge, and whether it meets American With Disabilities Act (ADA) guidelines and is suitable for use by persons with physical limitations.